Editor's Note: This blog was previously published, we're re-sharing it today as teachers begin to plan their fall semester.

 - Did I suggest some extra reading from the ideas in the text?
 Are there books in my classroom library or online resources that might encourage more reading on the topic?

-These are only a few ways to engage upper-elementary and middle school students with reading about an interesting topic during October.
+These are only a few ways to engage upper-elementary and middle school students with reading about an interesting topic.
 There are several other topics that engage striving readers within the Download Series because they all include narrative content that draws upon informational text within the same book.
 Be sure to visit our blog again soon for more tips to use with your students!

 Dr. Geraldine Haggard is a retired teacher, Reading Recovery teacher leader, author, and university teacher.
 She spent thirty-seven years in the Plano, TX school system.
 She currently tutors, chairs a committee that gifts books to low-income students, and serves as a facilitator in a program for grieving children.
 If you like what you read here, you can enjoy more from Dr. Haggard elsewhere on our blog.